yottaawesome/fsnd-project-1/README.md

 ## How this project is structured

-This is a small project and all source code of interest is located in the src directory.
+This is a small project and all source code of interest is in the src directory.
 The main Python script is `main.py` with `newsdb.py` being a supporting data access module.
 The SQL queries used to analyze the database are located in the src/sql directory.
 In keeping with Python best practises, project dependencies are isolated into their own environment via `virtualenv`.

 ## Setting up